-Mirrors must provide a view behind the windrower whether in the cab- or engine-forward driving mode.
+Mirrors provide a view behind the windrower whether the windrower is in cab- or engine-forward driving mode.

 Two outside-mounted adjustable mirrors (A) provide a rear view when the windrower is in cab-forward mode.

 A single interior-mounted mirror (B) provides a rear view in engine-forward mode.